<

 The Waiver: The Waiver of Liability must be signed and will be made available with race registration information and at the race registration booth.
 If the participant is under the age of 18, then his or her parent or guardian must complete and sign the waiver.

 The Course: The Trinity River Challenge start / finish is the concrete boat ramp at McInnish Park in Carrollton.
-The course is 5.9 miles upstream to turn around a bouy at Hebron Parkway bridge and return to the start / finish line at McInnish Park.
+The Recreation course is 5.9 miles upstream to turn around a bouy at Hebron Parkway bridge and return to the start / finish line at McInnish Park.

 Directions To Start / Finish Line: The Start / Finish line is at McInnish Park boat ramp on the Elm Fork of the Trinity River in Carrollton.
 Take IH 35E to the Sandy Lake Road / Whitlock Lane exit (Exit 444), and then go West approximately 1 to 1.5 miles.
 McInnish Park entrance will be on the left (just before crossing the Trinity River bridge).
 Turn in to the left and proceed about 50 yards, then turn right on the first park road, and follow it under Sandy Lake Road to the parking lot at the Trinity River boat ramp.

-Last updated on July 28, 2007
+Last updated July 18, 2013